Home » Columbus Driving Under Suspension Lawyers » BMV Payment Plans for Suspended Ohio Driver’s Licenses

 Reinstating a Suspended Ohio License

 In addition, you may be required to complete a remedial driving course or retake and pass the driving knowledge and skills tests.
-You must also file and maintain SR22 insurance for three to five years for non-compliance suspensions along with paying your reinstatement fee.
+You must also file and maintain SR-22 insurance for three to five years for non-compliance suspensions along with paying your reinstatement fee.

-Reinstatement Fees Costs
+License Reinstatement Fees & Costs

 Your BMV reinstatement fee will also be dependent on the reason for your driver’s license suspension.
-If your license was suspended because of a DUI/DWI conviction or BAC test refusal, your reinstatement fee will be $475.
+If your license was suspended because of a DUI/OVI conviction or BAC test refusal, your reinstatement fee will be $475.
 For violating insurance laws, you may have to pay anywhere between $100 and $600.

 In the event you received a minor traffic violation, failed to appear in court, or faced a child support suspension, you will have to pay a $25 fee.
 On the other hand, if accumulating too many driving record points led to your suspension, you must pay a $40 reinstatement fee.